Austin FX4

 The Austin FX4 is a hackney carriage that was produced from 1958 until 1997.
 It was sold by Austin from 1958 until 1982, when Carbodies, who had been producing the FX4 for Austin, took over the intellectual rights to the car.
-Carbodies continued production until 1984, when London Taxis International took over rights and continued producing it until 1997.
+Carbodies only produced the FX4 for two years, until 1984, when London Taxis International took over rights and continued producing it until 1997.
 In all, more than 75,000 FX4s were built.
+Over its lifetime, the FX4 increasingly became regarded as a design classic, and a visual icon of London recognised throughout the world, to the point where its eventual successors - the TX-series and the current LEVC TX - continue the FX4's basic styling cues and overall aesthetic.

 Design and launch

-The FX4 London taxi was the successor to the Austin FX3 (produced between 1948 and 1958).
-In its day the FX4 was the most widely used taxi in London.
+The FX4 London taxi was the successor to the Austin FX3, produced between 1948 and 1958, and in its day, the FX4 the most widely used taxi in London.
 Like the FX3, the FX4 was designed by Austin in collaboration with Mann & Overton, the London taxi dealership that commissioned it (and paid for half of its cost) and Carbodies, the coachbuilder that built the body and assembled the cab ready for sale.
 The design team included Albert Moore from Austin's engineering division, Jack Hellberg from Carbodies and David Southwell of Mann & Overton.
 The original design was by Austin's Eric Bailey and it was engineered for production by Carbodies' Jake Donaldson.
 It would be the first London taxi to go into production that had four doors, since earlier London taxis had featured a luggage platform that was open to the elements on the pavement/sidewalk side in lieu of a front passenger seat.

 Like the FX3, the FX4 had a separate chassis, but with independent front suspension and dual-circuit hydraulic brakes.
 FX4 front steering feature Ackermann steering geometry which allowed the car to make U-turns in just 7.6 m (25 ft), a requirement for the narrow roads of London.